TheBodger/MMM-ButterMeNoParsnips/README.md

 Because this uses the MediaElementAudioSourceNode function, some combinations of browsers and streaming servers, especially DLNA servers may be blocked from working.
 Use the proxy in MMM-AudioProxy or other proxy server to get round this feature.

 There are no dependencies.

+Comedians like Joe Lycett have popularized the specific "butter me parsnips" version for comedic effect, often using it literally or as a humorous, nonsensical way to deliver a punchline.
+In this case it is a play on the butterchurn visualiser name.